 - How many faces does a cube have?

-- The cuboid is two meters long, is 1.5 meters wide and 0.5 meter high.
+- The cuboid is two meters long, is 1.5 meters wide, and 0.5 meters high.

 - Fold the paper to make the shape of a cone.